Tuition centre: Malaysia

 outside the formal schooling system where a tutor teaches academic subjects for a fee.
 The Malaysian government is very particular with the usage of the term “tuition centres”.
 Licence for tuition centers are only given to institutions that provide tutoring on academic subjects based on the Malaysian curriculum.
 The tuition centers function by providing extra coaching to the students so that they are prepared for centralized examinations.
 Parents often view private tutoring as an avenue for enabling their children to excel in examinations".

 Singapore

 Private tuition is a billion dollar industry in Singapore with an estimated 1000 tuition centres.

+India

+Private tutoring has become a significant part of India's educational landscape.
+With the growing demand for academic excellence, private tutoring offers supplementary education outside the formal schooling system.
+This has led to the emergence of various tutoring centers and EdTech platforms that cater to the academic needs of students across the country.

 Tuition

 Many school teachers (i.e. tutors) earn supplementary income through tuition centres and agencies by offering tutoring in a range of subjects (predominantly in English, Maths and the Sciences).
 Some teachers "advertise" their tuition classes and coach those who attend their classes on how to tackle examination questions (i.e. test prep).
 Their focus is primarily rote learning.

 Because of fierce competition in academia for entrance into higher education, the aim of tutoring through tuition centres is not merely a passing result in the corresponding admissions assessments but the highest score possible - resulting in the focus of teaching shifting from transferring a deep and profound understanding in a given subject to drilling for exams.